Blood Specimen Collection and Processing

 - Opposing tube holders must be identical and contain the same cushion or none at all.

-- Opposing tube holders must be empty or loaded with equally weighted samples (tubes same size and equal in fill).
+- Opposing tube holders must be empty or loaded with equally weighted samples (tubes of the same size and equal in fill).

 - If an odd number of samples is to be spun, fill a tube with water to match the weight of the unpaired sample and place it across from this sample.